UK-Generations-Study/Schema_and_Derivation_Utils/README.md

     - `validation/<SectionName>_ValidationSummary/`

-Inside each section’s folder you will find:
+Inside each section's folder you will find:

 - `<SectionSlug>_resolver_index.json`